College is expensive. Fortunately, many institutions and organizations offer scholarships to offset the cost of higher education.

 For a scholarship to be considered tax-free, you must be:

-- Enrolled full or part-time at an institution with a regular staff, student body, and curriculum.
+- Enrolled full or part-time at an accredited institution with a regular staff, student body, and curriculum.

-- Using your scholarship for tuition, fees, books, supplies, and/or other equipment required for your degree.
+- Using your scholarship for qualified expenses, including: tuition, fees, books, supplies, and/or other equipment required to pursue your degree.

 - Room and board